lior-abadi/slicing-image-nft/README.md

 # slicing-image-nft
 ## Program Overviews
+This program can be used for several purposes.
+It has a modular design and fully adaptable code which gives flexibility to the user.
+If used end to end with the instructions provided below, a full NFT collection with proper Metadata (and each image CID link) will be generated.
+You can use just parts of it to achieve your needs.
+The slicing image process can be done with Photoshop (e.g.) but will need a powerful machine to do so.
+With this code the same output is achieved with less performance needed.
+Enjoy!

 ### nftGeneration.py
 - This program takes a big image as an input and generates slices of the desired size.
 - For each slice it assigns a frame and overlays it with a text generated in a coordinate way.